| Mark

 Area Education Foundation.
 In 2005, he was honored as

-His pioneering genealogy site, Minerd.com,
+His pioneering genealogy and social history site, Minerd.com,

 twice has been named one of the “Top